joshherkness/AR-Top/docker.md

 ## Getting to know Docker

-* Read somoe of the basic concepts of docker [here](https://docs.docker.com/get-started/#docker-concepts)
+* Read some of the basic concepts of docker [here](https://docs.docker.com/get-started/#docker-concepts)

 ## Building the vue image